kapiltrivedi3/typescript/README.md

 # typescript
-Using typescript collections  for adding form data(reactive/template form)
+Using typescript collections  for adding form data(reactive/template form) into it .